Skip to content

 Avoid

 Don't treat pricing as a yes/no vote on the full menu.
-The seller who frames two clear paths outperforms the one who restates the quote.
+Frame two clear paths instead of restating the quote.

 Filled example: pricing recap